pokemonrocks9/castwise/README.md

    -If it is a catch and keep or catch and release area

 If you have suggestions.
 Put them as a github issue.

 Access the testing space here https://pokemonrocks9.github.io/castwise/

 ==FOR FULL TRANSPARENCY==
 LLMs are used to aid with the coding of this app, as I am very new to this.
 However, no data put in is to be fed into an LLM, nor will I allow images for future parts of this app, or any submitted or account data to be fed into an LLM.
 There is no AI in the program itself.
 The only calculations are for rates of fishing, and the Solunar view.
+There will never be AI Generated images, videos, or sounds on this app.
+But because of this, this will remain a passion project without a cost.